dkapexhiu/product-management-2.0/README.md

+**Product Management 2.0**

-﻿This is a product management app created with React JS and Firebase for the management of products everywhere and when needed.
+This is a product management app created with React JS and Firebase for the management of products everywhere and when needed.

 Usage: